 Cheryl: This decision depends upon a lot of factors.
 I’m a strong and confident writer, so I’m not currently looking for much feedback on the writing itself.
 When it comes to ideas and content, I’m working on a dissertation, so my committee is best equipped to help me with those questions—and I’m lucky to have a chair who’s willing to look at early drafts.
 I found that what I really needed, as someone who’s juggling a dissertation with full-time work and parenting a toddler, and who is also living 15 hours away from my university, was accountability and a sense that I’m not alone in all this.
 Having multiple accountability groups helped me get my butt in the chair each day until it became a habit.

 Students should do some self-reflection to think about where they might be getting stuck in their writing and what support they need to get through that.
-They can also think about what support they’re already getting or could get from their faculty and the Center for Academic Excellence, including the Writing Center, and what they could use from a peer group.
+They can also think about what support they’re already getting or could get from their faculty and the Office of Academic Support, including the Writing Center, and what they could use from a peer group.

 Kacy: At Walden, our students are online since we’re an online university—what do you think about virtual versus in person writing groups and how might students use one or both?